 Windows (from XP onwards) has a built-in compression tool, accessed by right-clicking one or more folders/files, and selecting 'Send to > Compressed (zipped) folder'.
 This is fine for very occasional use, but is very limited.
 It can only read and create ZIP files (there are dozens of other formats), it doesn't let you create multiple volumes of a particular size, can't repair damaged archives, and doesn't support encryption.
 In fact, if you use it to compress an encrypted file, it will be decrypted when extracted.

 It's therefore a good idea to have a different WinZip alternative on hand for compressing and opening file archives, and we've picked out the best.
-Have we missed your preferred tool?
-Let us know in the comments below.

 Is WinZip free?

 No, there's no free version of WinZip.
 You can download a 30-day free trial, but a standard license costs £31.14, US$35.94, AU$47.94.

 The best free WinZip alternative – no frills and no strings attached

 7-Zip is open source, meaning it's completely free, even for commercial use.
 It's only 1MB in size, and can pack and unpack just about any compressed file archive you can throw at it.

 7-Zip isn't the most attractive WinZip alternative around, but it's so well designed that you won't miss the slick interfaces of its paid-for equivalents.
 You can locate files to be archived using a simple Windows Explorer-style file tree, or drag and drop them into the main window.

 Its own 7z format is designed for high compression, and is supported by almost all file archiving tools – both paid-for and free – making it an ideal choice for sharing.
 7-Zip can also create self-extracting 7z archives.